 This Easy Pineapple Fried Rice is sweet, savory & tangy.
 It’s a healthier alternative to takeout because it’s lower in sodium, vegan & gluten-free.

 and Pineapple Fried Rice was one of my favorite quick fixes.
 There’s just something about the variety of textures and flavors that is so satisfying.
 Sweet, savory & tangy… that’s the perfect way to describe it.

-Well I came up with an easy solution, and I started making my own Pineapple Fried Rice at home.
+Well, I came up with an easy solution, and I started making my own Pineapple Fried Rice at home.
 It was such an easy transition and it tastes so much better than take-out.
-I just swap out all the bad stuff with ingredients like low-sodium soy sauce, tofu, nuts and loads more veggies.
+I just swap out all the bad stuff with ingredients like low-sodium tamari sauce, tofu, nuts and I add loads more veggies.

 Pineapple Fried Rice is bursting with mouth-watering flavor